 That’s it!
 If you have a roaster and those few accessories, then you’re good to go.

 Thank you for hanging with me this far.
-Now, let’s move on the home coffee roasting method.
+Now, let’s move on to the home coffee roasting method.

 Home Coffee Roasting Method